andrerclaudio/my-hyprland/README.md

 And this is it!
 Besides I think shell setup (I use zsh), which you will need to do yourself.

-For starship promt to work, if you have bash, zsh or fish installed add this to the end of your shell config:
+If you want starship promt to work, you have to add one of these lines to the end of shell config respectively:

 .bashrc
 ```